kimhan9/kimhan9.github.io/docs/cicd/ansible.md

 # Ansible

-## Concepts and Terms
+## Terms

+- Ansible works by connecting to the remote machine by SSH.
+Then it execute the tasks defined in the playbook, which are YAML files containing list of tasks to be performed

 - **Host**: A remote server.
 - **Group**: Several hosts group together.
-- **Inventory**: A collection of all the hosts and groups Ansible manage.
+- **Inventory**: Define the hosts and groups of hosts that Ansible manage.
-- **Modules**: Unit of code that Ansible send to the remote nodes for execution.
+- **Modules**: Unit of code that Ansible send to the remote nodes for execution, such as installing software, managing files, or executing commands.
 - **Tasks**: Unit of action that combine a module, its arguments and parameters.
-- **Playbooks**: An ordered list of tasks along with its necesary parameters that define a receipe to configure a system.
+- **Playbooks**: A playbook is a collection of plays, and it defines what tasks to execute on which hosts.
 - **Handlers**: Special tasks that are triggered by other tasks, typically used for things like restarting a service.
-- **Roles**: Group related tasks, variables, files, templates, and handlers into reusable units.
+- **Roles**: Group tasks, variables, files, templates, and handlers into reusable units.
+A role is a reusable set of tasks and configurations that can be included in playbooks.

 ## Setup test environment with DigitalOcean